Del-Tab/hook-matching/README.md

  - detecting notes from audio microphone
  - maybe improvising some day on what the program heard
  - maybe handle some day oriental scales with quart of tone granularity

+Compile output for this release (programmer = AVRISP MKII, board = Arduino Mega or Mega 2560):

+Sketch uses 7484 bytes (2%) of program storage space.
+Maximum is 253952 bytes.
+Global variables use 318 bytes (3%) of dynamic memory, leaving 7874 bytes for local variables.
+Maximum is 8192 bytes.